-'Sad if he was beaten' - Baaeed set for swansong
+Baaeed seeks farewell win on British Champions Day

-Baaeed set for final race on British Champions Day at Ascot
+Baaeed seeks 11th straight win in final race on British Champions Day at Ascot

 Last updated on .From the section Horse Racing